top of page

 Tlaquepaque Arts & Shopping Village

 Turn’s out, Sedona really will heal your soul, literally and figuratively.
 We kept hearing about these “vortexes” and could’t quite grasp what in the world we were about to encounter.
 Apparently, a vortex is a place where the earth seems especially alive with energy.
 Somehow the red/orange rocks and green vegetation create stimulating, healing, and inspirational effects.
 Well, all that is absolutely true!
 We certainly felt the positive vibes, almost to the point of becoming emotional.
-The beauty and overwhelming expanse makes you feel small in a good way, leading us into deep conversations and much appreciation for the ability to explore this treasure.
+The beauty and overwhelming expanse makes you feel small in a good way, while leading us into deep conversations and much appreciation for the ability to explore this treasure together.

 A View from Cathedral Mountain Trail